Anya Proops QC

 Anya has a broad practice spanning information, media, human rights, public and employment law.
 She is recommended as a leading practitioner in the legal directories for her work in Data Protection, Defamation & Privacy, Employment, and Administrative and Public Law.
 The nature of Anya’s practice is such that she is equally at home conducting lengthy, witness-heavy hearings as she is arguing complex points of law before the appellate courts.
 Anya’s clients include individuals; corporations; media organisations; NGOs; statutory regulators and a wide array of public authorities.
 In 2016 Anya was nominated by Chambers & Partners as Defamation/Privacy Silk of the Year in recognition of her leading role in a number of ground-breaking privacy cases.

 Media & Privacy

-- Various Claimants v Morrisons (ongoing) – (Acting for Morrisons Supermarkets in the first group litigation civil case concerning a data breach – listed by The Lawyer as the fifth most important case of 2017))
+• Various Claimants v Morrisons (Court of Appeal forthcoming) – (Acting for Morrisons Supermarkets in the first group litigation civil case concerning a data breach – listed by The Lawyer as the fifth most important case of 2017))

-- Ahmed/Human Rights Watch v Attorney General (ongoing) – (Upper Tribunal – access under FOIA to Attorney General’s advice on decision to effect lethal drone strike in Syria);
+• Ahmed/Human Rights Watch v Attorney General – (Upper Tribunal – access under FOIA to Attorney General’s advice on decision to effect lethal drone strike in Syria)

 Anya co-founded 11KBW’s highly regarded information law blog: panopticonblog.com.